 an insightful address to students on self-worth, kindness, perspective, and mindfulness

-Author of the widely read book, One-on-One 101: The Art of Inspired & Effective Individualized Instruction, Robert Ahdoot has given multiple TEDx talks and travels across the country to share his message that inspired learning only happens through human connections.
+Author of the widely read book, One-on-One 101: The Art of Inspired & Effective Individualized Instruction, Robert Ahdoot has given multiple TEDx talks and has traveled across the country to share his message that elevated learning only happens through human connections.
 You'll learn exactly how to establish those transcendent bonds with your learners.
 By gaining insights into the modern student psyche, we all flourish.

 "Robert Ahdoot provided an electric keynote presentation at our conference this summer.
 The audience of teachers from all across the state and all grade levels raved about Robert's insight and his personal, passionate and funny delivery.
 As he described the authentic excitement of learning in children and the power of meaningful one-to-one connections with students, we all remembered why we teach.
 If you are an educator and you get the chance to see Robert speak, you must.
 We will ask him back soon and often."